Home » Internal Business Signature Files?

 Your email communications should reflect the intended tone and level of formality based on who you are communicating with.
 Check to see if your email software offers multiple sig file functionality (use the Help feature) that you can take advantage of.

-When discussing this topic, I’ve had folks correct me that when using Hotmail or other free services you don’t have the choice of using multiple signature files.
-Well, all I can say to that is you get what you pay for and… What the heck are you doing using a free service for your business email?
+When discussing this topic, I’ve had folks correct me that when using Hotmail or other free services, you don’t have the choice of using multiple signature files.
+Well, all I can say is you get what you pay for, and…

 Signature File Workaround